ooples/pine_script_docs/source/essential/Tables.rst

 regardless of the chart bars being viewed or the zoom factor used.
 Contrary to all other plots or objects drawn in Pine, tables are not anchored to specific bars; they *float* in the indicator's space, whether in overlay or pane mode, in studies or strategies.

 Tables contain cells arranged in columns and rows.
-A table is created using ``table.new()``.
+A table is created using `table.new() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}new>`__.
 A table is represented by a table id which acts as a pointer to the table, just like label, line, or array ids do.
-The content of cells and their individual properties are specified using a ``table.cell()`` call for each cell.
+The content of cells and their individual properties are specified using a `table.cell() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}cell>`__ call for each cell.
 Some attributes of a previously created table or cell can be changed using ``table.set_*()`` or ``table.cell_set_*()`` setter functions.

 A table is positioned in an indicator's space by anchoring it to one of nine references: the four corners or a midpoint between two of them.